Map the hidden pressures shaping your school

 Each dimension captures a different structural force shaping your school.
 Together, they show the full picture of what is driving behavior.

-The gap between what your school publicly says it values and the behaviors that are actually rewarded day to day.
+The gap between what your school publicly claims to value and the behaviors that are actually driven day-to-day.
 This is the dimension leaders find most revealing.

 How It Works